Last Updated on

 — John Peterson (@johnpetersontx) November 14, 2016

-But, how would we know whether our website are loading faster in Mobile?
+But, how would we know whether our website is loading faster in Mobile?

 Luckily there are some free tools available, using which we can check the page speed of our websites.
-Even they are giving us suggestions of which particular files to tweak of our website and whats affecting the most while loading a website.
+Even they are giving us suggestions of which particular files to tweak our website and what’s affecting the most while loading a website.
 Here you go:

 Tools To Check The Page Speed Of a Website

 All the Tools are free to use and I have tested the most personally.
 So move on –